zsteinmetz/envalysis/README.md

 [![Downloads](https://cranlogs.r-pkg.org/badges/grand-total/envalysis)](https://CRAN.R-project.org/package=envalysis)
 [![DOI](https://zenodo.org/badge/36175149.svg)](https://zenodo.org/badge/latestdoi/36175149)

 **envalysis** is an R package containing miscellaneous functions for data analyses in environmental chemistry and ecotoxicology.
-Provides, e.g., `calibration()` to calculate calibration curves and corresponding limits of detection (LODs) and quantification (LOQs) according to German DIN 32645:2008-11. `texture()` makes it easy to estimate soil particle size distributions from hydrometer measurements (ASTM D422-63(2007)e2).
+Provides, for example, `calibration()` to calculate calibration curves and corresponding limits of detection (LODs) and quantification (LOQs) according to German DIN 32645:2008-11. `texture()` makes it easy to estimate soil particle size distributions from hydrometer measurements (ASTM D422-63(2007)e2).
 Some functions of the package require **ggplot2** or **drc**.

 ## Functions